-Disability Resources and Services facilitate accommodations and provide information on accessing University programs and facilities for students with disabilities at all campuses.
-Frequently requested services include the development of academic adjustment letters and arrangements for accommodations such as sign language interpreting, test proctoring, library research, note taking, and reader services.
+Disability Resources and Services (DRS) facilitates accommodations and provides information on accessing University programs and facilities for students with disabilities at all campuses.
+Frequently-requested services include the development of academic adjustment letters and arrangements for accommodations such as sign language interpreting, test proctoring, library research, note taking, and reader services.
 Information on mobility, adaptive computing, small equipment loan, specialized scholarships, and career/internship resources is also available.

 Steve Young, M.Ed., Director

 Two first-class facilities are available to accommodate a wide range of recreational opportunities.
 The 59,000 square foot Independence Blue Cross Student Center provides participants with a first-class environment for fitness conditioning, aerobics, martial arts, and racquetball; the Center has an indoor jogging track and an outdoor multi-purpose court.
 The Student Pavilion is a 52,000 square foot space which provides opportunities for activities such as basketball, volleyball, badminton, indoor tennis, table tennis, indoor soccer, and indoor flag football as well as an indoor golf driving range.
 Additionally, the Pavilion Complex includes a sand volleyball court and seven outdoor lighted tennis courts.
 One of the tennis courts has a special surface that accommodates rollerblading and in-line hockey.
 Other amenities also include day lockers and equipment check-out.